RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 In addition to all options supported by FastRelax, FastDesign supports:

 -   clear\_designable\_residues (default false): If set, all residues set to designable by the task operations will be mutated to alanine prior to design.
--   ramp\_design\_constraints (default false): If set, constraints will be ramped during the FastDesign process according to the relax script.
+-   ramp\_down\_constraints (default false): If set, constraints will be ramped during the FastDesign process according to the relax script.
 By default, each repeat of FastDesign will use constraint weight multipliers of [ 1.0, 0.5, 0.0, 0.0 ] for the four design/minimize cycles.
 The constraints ramped are coordinate\_constraint, atom\_pair\_constraint, angle\_constraint and dihedral\_constraint.

 # Docking/Assembly